 The Company may choose to maintain inventories of products that exceed what is necessary for the short term in order to have a small buffer stock to compensate for shortages or cessation in the supply of components.
-In such an event, the Company will incur additional costs to maintain this excess inventory, which could affect its gross margins.
+In such an event, the Company will incur additional costs to maintain this excess inventory, which could affect its gross margins as well as its operational expenses and cash flow.